 An important portion of each executive's compensation at the Company is in the form of long-term incentive awards, which are directly linked to the Company's performance and the creation of stockholder value.
-The Company's long-term incentive awards consist of: stock options and performance-based restricted stock.
+The Company's long-term incentive awards consist of: stock options, restricted stock and performance share awards (as used herein, the terms "performance awards" and "performance share awards" shall have the same meaning).
 We believe this mix appropriately motivates long-term performance and rewards executives for both absolute gains in share price and relative financial performance against a designated peer group.